cancel

 Input Comments Default

-Calendar ID Calendar ID to list Events of; will list all events for current user if unspecified
+Calendar ID Unique identifier of the calendar to list events from.
+Lists all events for the current user if unspecified.

-Attendees Data Collection Field for references to data structures representing attendees.
+Attendees Data Collection Reference to data structures representing attendees.
 Will be merged with Attendees if both are specified.

-Start At ISO formatted timestamp without timezone information
+Start At ISO 8601 formatted timestamp without timezone information.

-End At ISO formatted timestamp without timezone information
+End At ISO 8601 formatted timestamp without timezone information.

 Create Event Subscription